arben-grepi/ecomm_storefront_generator/README.md

 We are currently working closely with **Andreas Konge** to optimize the application further:

-- **AI-Powered Content Generation**: Using AI to generate better product names and descriptions
+- **AI-Powered Content Generation**: Using an external Python FastAPI service to generate product display names, descriptions, and bullet points automatically when importing products from Shopify
 - **Multi-Language Support**: AI-powered translation to generate content in multiple languages
 - **IP-Based Localization**: Automatically translate websites into different European languages based on the user's IP address

+### AI Content Generation

+The platform integrates with an external Python FastAPI service for AI-powered product content generation.
+When importing products from Shopify, the system automatically generates:
+- **Display Name**: Shorter, optimized product names
+- **Display Description**: 2-4 sentence product descriptions (50-150 words)
+- **Bullet Points**: Up to 5 key product features

+See `docs/AI_SERVICE_SETUP.md` and `docs/AI_SERVICE_DEPLOYMENT.md` for setup and deployment instructions.

 ## Technologies